 Query parameters you can add to the end of the URL; you cannot specify them in the child workflow, but you can retrieve them.

-In this case, the child exposes an endpoint via the Request trigger; the parent calls it with an HTTP action.
-Your parameters live in the body (for structured JSON), the path (for identifiers), or the query/headers (for optional switches, versioning, correlation).
+In this case, the child exposes an endpoint via the Request trigger, and the parent calls it via an HTTP action.
+Your parameters live in the body (for structured JSON), in the path (for identifiers), or in the query/headers (for optional switches, versioning, and correlation).

 Outbound “parameters”